CV4EcologySchool/snow-Dayz/snowpoles/README.md

 '--savedir' will save the labels.csv in your data directory '--pole_length' height of your poles.
 If they are varying you will need to run this on each individual folder and then combine all the labels into one csv.

-It will also create a folder called 'train_data' that will serve
+It will also create a folder called 'train_data' that will serve as the training folder for model training.

 ## Training and evaluation
 1) Before training on GPU, change the dataset root in the configuration files in `config` file.
+We have tried to simplify the training steps and the eval

-2) Train:
+2) Train (model will automatically default to CPU if no cuda found):

 on local or GPU machine:
 ```